newlearner2026/gitlearn/README.md

 # gitlearn
-this is just created to test git while leraning
+this is just created to test git while learning